Systemic-Labs/Perfect-Stack/README.md

  ***

 ### `Target Platform`
-> `Native SDK`: Android, iOS,... if highly focused on new abilities of specific devices, usecase Ex: custom functions of a VR headset.
+> `Native SDK`: Android, iOS,... if highly focused on new abilities of specific devices, usecase Ex: new functions of a VR headset.
 > `Web:` If the development target is general, multi-platform, web/communication based, and not limited by vendor lockin, then use the web platform, which has most use cases, most open and is cross-platform.
 It covers all platforms client, server, browser, mobile devices, cloud and desktop.
 > `System:` In case you require system/low level processing, high performance processing/capacity(*or to save cost*) then must plan server systems, a custom solution best fit the job, a custom HW/SW stack, programming languages, libs,... a best fit eco-system for the job.